 - Video Call Quality

-Although we’ve alphabetized the list of terms below, go ahead and use the following tactics to search for something specific.
+Although we’ve alphabetized the list of terms below, you can also use the following tactics to search for something specific.

 - PC: “Control” + “F” and type the term in your new search box.